Peyton Manning, Pat McAfee have wildly different responses to missed PATs

 Peyton Manning has had some choice words for kickers over the years.
 He once famously called Indianapolis Colts teammate Mike Vanderjagt a "liquored up" idiot.

-Manning left his seat in disgust Monday night after Dallas Cowboys kicker Brett Maher missed his third consecutive PAT during their wild-card game against the Tampa Bay Buccaneers.
+Manning left his seat in disgust Monday night after Dallas' Brett Maher missed his third straight PAT in a playoff game against Tampa Bay.

 "Oh my God, you've got to be kidding me," Manning exclaimed.
 "Why are we kicking it?!
 Why are we kicking it?!"